 Well, as it turned out, he was just a really ugly duckling.
 And he grew up to be just a really ugly duck.
 The end.

-There is no battle within the story itself.
+There is no big struggle within the story itself.

 WHAT DOES THE CHARACTER LEARN?